-The use of the great tai yin channel’s He-Uniting points
+The use of the tai yin channel’s He-Uniting points

 In the period between August 2011 and July 2012 I lived in Beijing and studied with Professor Wang Ju-Yi [王居易].